City-of-Helsinki/helfi-hakuvahti/documentation/rest-api.md

 | `from` | query | 12 months / 30 days back | `YYYY-MM-DD` |
 | `to` | query | today | `YYYY-MM-DD` |

-Authorization is the shared API key, same as every other endpoint.
-Any key holder can read any site — the response is aggregate counts with no personal data in it.
-Per-admin scoping belongs in Drupal, which already knows who owns which site.
+Requires the shared API key like every other endpoint.
+Any key holder can read any site; the response holds aggregate counts only.

 ```json
 {